AndreGuerra123/django_barcode/README.md

 ```

-Alternatively, it can be used as the foreign key:
+Alternatively, it can be used as the primary key:

 ```python